izderadicka/audioserve-android/README.md

 You can download to Android device and install it there (provided you have allowed Unknown Sources in Security settings).

-Supported Android versions are from 5.0 Lollipop on ( but I'm testing only  on Oreo and Pie).
+Supported Android versions are from 5.0 Lollipop on (API level 21).

 You can also build it yourself with Android Studio - just checkout the project from github and open in Android Studio.